Faces.

 The series is built around the human face.
 Not as likeness.
 As psychological terrain.
 Wesley's compositions study the moment when identity slips beyond performance — the instant a face stops pretending.
 The faces are not portraits of specific individuals.
 They are emotional archetypes, constructed from years of quiet observation in subway cars, in Harlem, and in recovery rooms.

 Works in the series are executed at 24 × 36 inches on aluminum and in framed formats — surfaces chosen for their permanence.
 They are presented and acquired by inquiry, not catalog.
 Thirty percent of proceeds from the debut exhibition benefit Goddard Riverside Community Arts.
-Wesley has also donated one work — The Awakening — permanently to the organization.
+Wesley has also donated one work — Awakening — permanently to the organization.

 Corey Wesley is available for editorial interview, studio visits, and long-form profile assignment.
 High-resolution images, quotes, and the full press record are included in this kit.